Did future ownership goals dictate Russell Wilson’s wishlist of possible trade destinations?

 According to a story on the Go Long with Tyler Dunne website that detailed the Chicago Bears’ attempts at landing a quarterback this offseason, Wilson’s choice of four teams to which he would approve a trade — the Saints, Bears, Raiders and Cowboys — was motivated in part by his future ownership hopes.

-According to the story, Wilson “wants to ‘maximize the amount of billionaires in his rolodex’ and meet as many rich and successful people as he can.’’
+According to the story, Wilson “wants to ‘maximize the amount of billionaires in his Rolodex’ and meet as many rich and successful people as he can.’’

-And according to Monday’s story, that wish helps further explain a choice of teams that some found a little perplexing (since Wilson has a no-trade clause in his contract he has veto power over any trade).
+And according to Monday’s story, that wish helps further explain a choice of teams that some found a little perplexing (since Wilson has a no-trade clause in his contract, he has veto power over any trade).

-As the story notes, Dallas owner Jerry Jones may be the most powerful owner in the league while Chicago is in a huge media market and Las Vegas is one of the national centers of entertainment.
+As the story notes, Dallas owner Jerry Jones may be the most powerful owner in the league while Chicago is in a huge media market, and Las Vegas is one of the national centers of entertainment.

-Wilson has often talked publicly of his desire to own pro sports teams — he is a part owner of the Seattle Sounders and is also part of a group trying to bring Major League Baseball to Portland (he enthusiastically quote tweeted a story Monday about a report that the A’s will visit Portland on a fact-finding mission as they examine relocation options).
+Wilson has often talked publicly of his desire to own pro sports teams — he is a part-owner of the Seattle Sounders and is also part of a group trying to bring Major League Baseball to Portland.
+(He enthusiastically quote tweeted a story Monday about a report that the A’s will visit Portland on a fact-finding mission as they examine relocation options.)

 Wilson was also affiliated with a group trying to bring back the Sonics.

 “I’m fired up to get there,’’ Wilson said.
 “I would love to own the Seattle Seahawks one day.
-The city is so special … That would be one of my biggest goals in life.’’
+The city is so special. … That would be one of my biggest goals in life.’’

 For now, Wilson is “just’’ the team’s quarterback.

-Wilson has not talked to the media since last February, but could do so sometime over the next few weeks as Seattle holds OTAs (Organized Team Activities) if Seahawks veterans decide to attend.
+Wilson has not talked to the media since February but could over the next few weeks as Seattle holds OTAs (Organized Team Activities) if Seahawks veterans decide to attend.

 Seattle was scheduled for its first of 10 voluntary OTAs Monday.

-But the Seahawks were among 21 teams that released statements through the NFLPA last month stating players would not take part in voluntary onfield drills out of continuing concerns over COVID-19.
+But the Seahawks were among 21 teams that released statements through the NFLPA last month saying players would not take part in voluntary on-field drills out of continuing concerns over COVID-19.

 The statement said players hoped for a “positive shift’’ in COVID-19 before a mandatory three-day minicamp June 15-17.